-Since you don’t always have the ability to get to Nickel Plate Arts gallery locations physically, we thought we’d bring our current works on display to you!
+If you don’t always have the ability to get to Nickel Plate Arts gallery locations physically, we can bring our current works on display to you!

-From October through December, Jennifer’s collection will be showcased on both floors of dining areas at Four Day Ray Brewing located at 11671 Lantern Road in Fishers, Indiana.
+From April through June, Michelle (Shelley) Feeney’s work will be showcased on both floors of dining areas at Four Day Ray Brewing located at 11671 Lantern Road in Fishers, Indiana.

 Her exhibit, “Colors and Textures of the Land” showcases a new finger-painting technique she learned while on a Lilly Creativity Grant to Spain.
 See her works at Four Day Ray Brewery in Fishers all week long, from 11 a.m.-9 p.m.
 All works will be available for sale and can be ordered online through the QR code on the artwork or by contacting Nickel Plate Arts directly.
 Meet Shelley at her free public reception on Monday, May 23, 2022 from 4:30pm-7:30pm at Four Day Ray in the brewery.